paulsuh/pytest-scenario-files/README.md

 ## Requirements

-- Tested with `pytest` version 7.4.x
+This package is a plug-in for `pytest` and works with Python 3.8 and up.
-- Tested with CPython 3.8 - 3.12 and PyPy 3.9
+- Tested with `pytest` version 7.4.x, should work with any version 6.2.5 or higher
-- deepmerge
+- Tested with CPython 3.8 - 3.12 and PyPy 3.9-3.10

 ## Installation